PhenoApps/Field-Book/docs/source/settings-general.rst

 |next| Next entry with no data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Adds a button to the Collect top toolbar thats skips to the next entry without data
+Adds a button to the Collect top toolbar thats skips to the next entry without data.

 |gps| Location collected
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Set the method for collecting location while using Field Book.
-Can be at the level of the field, the plot, or the individual observation
+Can be at the level of the field, the plot, or the individual observation.

 .. figure:: /_static/images/settings/general/settings_general_location_collected.png
    :width: 40%